barumau/panlingue/eng/109_karloge.md

 _I stand with house._
 I stand by the house.

-**me loga va pandunia.**
+**me loga va panlingue.**
-_I speak with Pandunia._
+_I speak with Panlingue._
-I speak in Pandunia.
+I speak in Panlingue.

-**me loga ya doste va pandunia va fon.**
+**me loga ya doste va panlingue va fon.**
-_I speak with friends with Pandunia with telephone._
+_I speak with friends with Panlingue with telephone._
-I speak with friends in Pandunia by telephone.
+I speak with friends in Panlingue by telephone.

 #### Verbs as prepositions

-In Pandunia some verbs function like prepositions do in English.
+In Panlingue some verbs function like prepositions do in English.

 **me kata pang.**
 – I cut bread.